Music of Stranger Things: Period music

-In addition to original music, Stranger Things features period music from artists including The Clash, Joy Division, Toto, New Order, Madonna, The Bangles, Foreigner, Echo and the Bunnymen, Queen, Peter Gabriel, and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter, and Vangelis.
+In addition to original music, Stranger Things features period music from artists including The Clash, Joy Division, Duran Duran, Toto, New Order, Madonna, The Bangles, Foreigner, Echo and the Bunnymen, Queen, Peter Gabriel, and Corey Hart, as well as excerpts from Tangerine Dream, John Carpenter, and Vangelis.
 In particular, a number of famous popular songs from the 1970s and 1980s play an important role in the narrative and/or marketing of the show.

 "Should I Stay or Should I Go"

 "Should I Stay or Should I Go" by the English punk rock band the Clash was specifically picked to play at pivotal moments of the first season, such as when Will is trying to communicate with Joyce from the Upside Down.
-According to Bill Desowitz of Indiewire, the song's subject - a tumultuous end to a relationship - sees a new light in the context of the series, where it "becomes a way of calming Will when he sings it in the Upside Down, and a way of reminding Joyce and Jonathan that he's still alive, lifting their spirits as well."
+According to Bill Desowitz of IndieWire, the song's subject of a tumultuous end to a relationship is given a new light in the context of the series, where it "becomes a way of calming Will when he sings it in the Upside Down, and a way of reminding Joyce and Jonathan that he's still alive, lifting their spirits as well."
 The Duffers found this song of particular importance to the main narrative, though The Clash were reluctant to lend their song to a show they perceived to be about "monsters from an alternative world" that may denigrate its original cultural significance and meaning.
 The brothers left it up to the show's music supervisor, the Grammy-winning Nora Felder, to obtain the rights to use the song.
 She convinced the band to lend the narrative their song after downplaying the role of the monster, explaining that the show is more about the "bonds between family."
 After the song's usage was approved, Felder made an effort to "protect [the band]" from being trivialized, specifically with the context of the song's use in conjunction with the happenings on-screen.
 The Duffers weren't made aware of the struggle to obtain the rights to the song's usage until Felder spoke about the process during an event held by Variety magazine.